 Materials and techniques of appropriate level studied in detail.
 A combination of MUSI 48A and 48B may be taken four times for credit.
-Credit transferable: CSU, UC

 MUSI 48B STRING INSTRUMENTS: INTERMEDIATE GUITAR

 Continuation of MUSI 48A.
 Combinations of MUSI 48A and 48B may be taken four times for credit.